ytmytm/geos-atari/README-Atari.md

 Install Python3 and cc65 suite and then:

 - if you like, run Makefile from `cc65/apps` (this will build filesel.cvt - tiny application launcher for DeskTop replacement among others)
-- put the CVT files that you want to have in the system into `ramdisk/cvt/`
+- put the CVT files that you want to have in the system into `ramdisk/cvt-128k/` or `ramdisk/cvt-320k`
-- run top-level Makefile to assemble system and link it into XEX file
+- run top-level Makefile to assemble the system and link it into XEX file

-By default Makefile will produce file for a system with 128K (130XE).
+By default Makefile will produce a file for a 128K system (130XE).
 For more, pass `SYSTEM=atari320` option:
 ```
 make SYSTEM=atari320
 ```